noorprajuda/walmart-sales-analysis/README.md

 # Walmart sales analysis

-In Walmart sales analysis, an Exploratory Data Analysis was conducted to look the overview of sales of Walmart.
-The reports were created in csv and xlx format.
+In Walmart sales analysis, an Exploratory Data Analysis was conducted to look the overview of the sales of the Walmart.
+The reports were created in csv and xlsx format.

 This repository is created to fullfil an assignment in DTSense.